 The science behind those majestic roars all comes down to one organ: the larynx (voice box).
 The vocal folds (vocal cords) of the larynx are different in lions and tigers than they are in other animals (even cheetahs can’t roar, as they belong to a separate genus).

-The difference between the vocal folds between the Panthera cats and other animals is in their shape.
+The difference between the vocal folds of Panthera cats and other animals is in their shape.
 While our vocal folds form a triangular shape within our throats, the vocal folds of lions and tigers form a square shape.
-This is due to the big cats having some fat located deep within the vocal fold ligament.
+This is due to the big cats having some fat depositions located deep within the vocal fold ligament.